 - 7. Payments made hereunder shall not be considered part of an employee's base hourly rate of pay for any purpose. - 8.
-The Department of Fish and Wildlife and the VSEA shall meet during the month of May 2004, to review issues related to this physical fitness program.
-At that time either party may propose changes to this side letter of agreement.
-If no agreement is reached on issues in dispute, then either party may decide to proceed with the sunset of the provisions of this side letter which shall be scheduled for June 30, 2004. - 9.
-If there is insufficient funding to comply with the monetary incentives of this program, the program shall be suspended, and no employee shall be required to participate in the program, until funding is restored - 10.
-An affected employee who is unable to participate due to a documented illness or injury shall not be considered to have failed the physical fitness test, but may be subject to the provisions in section 11(a) and/or (b) below, and shall be subject to retesting upon resolution of the illness or injury.
-The Department reserves the right to require an employee to be examined by a physician of the Department's choice at the Department's expense. - 11. (a) Illness or Injury for up to twelve (12) months from the onset of a documented illness or injury:
+If there is insufficient funding to comply with the monetary incentives of this program, the program shall be suspended, and no employee shall be required to participate in the program, until funding is restored. - 9.
+An affected employee who is unable to participate due to a documented illness or injury shall not be considered to have failed the physical fitness test, but may be subject to the provisions in section 10(a) and/or (b) below, and shall be subject to retesting upon resolution of the illness or injury.
+The Department reserves the right to require an employee to be examined by a physician of the Department's choice at the Department's expense. - 10. (a) Illness or Injury for up to twelve (12) months from the onset of a documented illness or injury: